htxsg/vole/README.md

 ## Running as container locally
 1. This repo contains a `Dockerfile` to run a nodeJS in a docker container.

-2. To build the contsainer image locally:
+2. To build the container image locally:
 ```
 $ docker build -t vole .
 ```